Cocaine & Crack Cocaine Detox in Charlotte

 The Withdrawal Process

 When you seek admission to Freedom Detox, we employ our team of medical professionals to monitor your progress as you detox.
-The withdrawal process is never easy for an alcohol or drug addict, and in the case of cocaine, can produce feelings of agitation, intense cravings, depression, anxiety, nausea, extreme fatigue, muscle pain, and suicidal thoughts.
+The withdrawal process is never easy for an alcohol or drug addict, and in the case of cocaine, can produce physical and psychological symptoms such as: